 - Financial risk - cost of outages, liability to business partners and customers

-- Fines or even personal criminal liability for violations (e.g., with SOX)
+- Fines or even personal criminal liability (e.g., with certain Sarbanes-Oxley violations)

 Uncontrolled Access Provisioning with OpenSSH

 OpenSSH is a free, open source implementation of the Secure Shell protocol.
 It ships with every Unix, Linux, and Mac operating system.
 Users use the ssh-keygen program to create new keypairs.
 They use the ssh-copy-id tool to install those keys as authorized keys that grant access to any server they have (even temporary) access to.
 System administrators have been doing this for the last 20 years, typically without policies, control, or oversight.
 They have deployed new keys whenever they need to integrate applications, automate file transfers, have systems management or incident response tools perform operations on many servers.
 They have also installed keys for personal convenience, for example to avoid going through jump servers for privileged access management.

 OpenSSH also provides a proprietary certificate mechanism.
 With OpenSSH certificates, it is not even possible to audit a server to determine which keys grant access to that server.
 Revoking certificates requires reconfiguring every server, and is just as complex as SSH key management to begin with.
 We generally caution against using OpenSSH's proprietary certificates for granting access because of the auditing difficulty.
 Using them for host certificates is fine.